SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 - **Resize in progress**

 If the `doCompute` operation detects a resize happening, it waits for the resize to finish.
-Then, it starts the entire operation over from scratch to ensure it's working with the latest structure of the map.
+Then, it starts the entire operation from scratch to ensure it's working with the latest structure of the map.

 - **Resize after invocation**

 If a resize happens after the `doCompute` operation has already begun (but wasn't ongoing at the start), the code recognizes this potential inconsistency.
 It releases the lock it might be holding and starts the entire operation again.
 This guarantees the operation uses the most recent map structure.

-Here's a breakdown of the takeaways:
+Here's a breakdown of the takeaways from the `Store` operation:

 1. **Concurrent Safety with Bucket Locks**: